JetBrains/Qodana/topics/pricing.md

 The total license cost is based on the number of active contributors.
 An active contributor is a person who commits to any number of Qodana Cloud projects during the latest 90 days, within the same organization, and under a single license.
 During the [project setup](set-up-your-project.md) stage and while creating a new [project](cloud-projects.topic), Qodana
 Cloud requests your repository URL to calculate contributors.
-The minimal number of contributors used for licensing is 3 (three).
+The minimal number of contributors used for licensing is three.

 The number of actual contributors is calculated based on the subscription plan.
-For example, using the monthly subscription, on the 1st day of the month you bought a license for 10 (ten) contributors.
+For example, using the monthly subscription, on the first day of the month you bought a license for 10 (ten) contributors.
 Within that same month, Qodana found that your project had 20 (twenty) active contributors.
 In this case, for the upcoming month the license costs would be recalculated for 20 (twenty) contributors.
 At the end of the second month, the license costs would be recalculated again based on the actual number of active contributors found within that month.